All You Need To Know About Residential Fence Gate

-The term picket fence which applies to gates as well goes back to the 1600s that’s how long these gates have existed, and they are still used today.
-The word means to pierce because of their pointy shape, think of the look of a white picket fence.
-If you have a picket fence for a pet enclosure or a pub garden area, then make sure to add a picket fence gate which is designed exactly the same way.
+The term picket fence, which applies to gates as well, goes back to the 1600s; that’s how long these gates have existed, and they are still used today.
+The word means to pierce because of their pointy shape; think of the look of a white picket fence.
+If you have a picket fence for a pet enclosure or a pub garden area, then make sure to add a picket fence gate that is designed precisely the same way.

-Pool Fence Gates: If you’re a Houston homeowner with a pool then you are required by law to have a pool barrier which includes a gate but there are a few regulations you must adhere to meet Texas pool fence and gate requirements.
-First the gate must be 48 inches tall with a self-latching mechanism so the gate closes and latches without assistance.
+Pool Fence Gates: If you’re a Houston homeowner with a pool, then you are required by law to have a pool barrier that includes a gate, but there are a few regulations you must adhere to meet Texas pool fence and gate requirements.
+First, the gate must be 48 inches tall with a self-latching mechanism so the gate closes and latches without assistance.
 The most common pool gates are Metal Fence Gates or vinyl gates

-Compost Fence Gates: This is fairly new and is gaining in popularly because they give you the look of wood without having to always fix the fence so if you’re having a TREX fence installed in Houston then you need a gate that matches it.
-Trex is the largest supplier of compost fence and gates plus they come with an unbeatable 25 year warranty.
+Compost Fence Gates: These are relatively new and growing in popularity because they give you the look of wood without having to permanently fix the fence so if you’re having a TREX fence installed in Houston, then you need a gate that matches it.
+Trex is the largest supplier of compost fences and gates, plus they come with an unbeatable 25-year warranty.

-Pickets: It’s a vertical piece that makes up the gates Center leaf.
-On an aluminum fence they are simply screwed onto the gate where if your live in Weston Lakes where you have a wrought iron fence then we weld them to the top rail.
+Pickets: It’s a vertical piece that makes up the gate's Center leaf.
+On an aluminum fence, they are; where screwed onto the gate where if your live in Weston Lakes where you have a wrought iron fence, then we weld them to the top rail.

-Brackets: Regardless of what type of residential fence gate you choose you can improve it and deter sagging over the years from the weight if the gate by adding steel brazes most commonly seen in the shape of a Z but our Katy fence company does not believe these work well because gates sagging has more to do with the weight, heights, and style of the gate you choose then rather there is a brace or bracket affixed to the gate.
+Brackets: Regardless of what type of residential fence gate you choose, you can improve it and deter sagging over the years from the weight of the gate by adding steel brazes, most commonly seen in the shape of a Z, but our Katy fence company does not believe these work well because gates sagging has more to do with the weight, heights, and style of the gate you choose then instead there is a brace or bracket affixed to the gate.

-U Frame: If you are having a swing gate wider than your driveway or estate fence then you do want to add a large gate side frame called a U frame to give it the support it needs, Many of the other fence companies in Houston who add driveway gates or walkway gates have an open bottom with a frame that’s only on the side of your gates frame, but this is a shoddy design.
+U Frame: If you have a swing gate wider than your driveway or estate fence, then you do want to add a large gate side frame called a U frame to give it the support it needs; many of the other fence companies in Katy who add driveway gates or walkway gates have an open bottom with a frame that’s only on the side of the frame of your gate, but this is a shoddy gate design.

-T Post: If you have a wire fence your trying to support then you want to make sure to have a T-post added to your fence and gate that will help the gate be anchored to the ground.
-Most of the T post out see around Harris and Fort Bend County are made of rail steel.
+T Post: If you have a wire fence you are trying to support then you want to make sure to have a T-post added to your fence and gate that will help the gate be anchored to the ground.
+Most of the T posts out see around Harris and Fort Bend County are made of rail steel.

-Studs: Rather you are having a U frame or a T post you will need a stud that holds it all together, what kind of studs to buy depends largely on rather you’re trying to keep animals in or keep them off your property.
+Studs: Rather you are having a U frame or a T post you will need a stud that holds it all together, what kind of studs to buy depends mainly on instead you’re trying to keep animals in or keep them off your property.

 How to choose the right residential fence gate for your Katy Home

-Before contacting a local fence company to install you a gate you want to read the regulations and bylaws of your homeowners association because often, they will dictate what type of residential fence gate you can build on your property.
-Most of the HOA in Katy and Houston require fences to be standard sized and to be constructed of cedar to match your wooden fence.
-Many areas will also not allow you to have a gate or fence in front of your home so check out their websites to make sure your complying with the rules.
+Before contacting a local fence company to install you a gate you want to read the regulations and bylaws of your homeowner's association because often, they will dictate what type of residential fence gate you can build on your property.
+Most of the HOA in Katy and Houston require fences to be standard-sized and to be constructed of cedar to match your wooden fence.
+Many areas will also not allow you to have a gate or fence in front of your home so check out their websites to make sure you're, complying with the rules.

 Cantilever: This gate slides open to provide access to your driveway